rgorge/minimal-mistakes/_pages/virtualization-101.md

     The actual order of VM creation can vary, e.g. that first OVS and then VM interface will be created and attached to OVS or it can be be vice versa.
 </blockquote>

 Now it is we need to implement network connectivity between two or more VMs running on the same hypervisor.
 In order to do this, we need to create single instance of OVS bridge and add TAP interfaces into it with ovs-vsctl command.
-Exact syntaxis of the command is very easy to google.
+Exact syntax of the command is very easy to google.

 Hypervisor can have several OVS bridges for different purposes (this is for example is used for Openstack Neutron) or VMs can use multiple namespaces for multi-tenancy.